 We are proud of the delicious, nutritious meals that we serve and how campers participate in various aspects of meal production by working in gardens, collecting eggs, learning to cook, cleaning up, and other activities.
-Camp W can accommodate children who are unable to eat meat, dairy or gluten.
+Camp W can likely accommodate children who are unable to eat meat, dairy or gluten.
 We also ask in advance to learn about camper allergies with our forms and do our best to reasonably accommodate all that we can (such as peanut, egg, etc.).
 Currently we can’t with 100% certainty guarantee Celiacs a gluten free environment.

 CW can only administer prescription drugs in accordance with direction from licensed medical personnel (not a parent or guardian).
 CW must have either a written prescription or the original labeled bottle of medicine; and you must supply our camp nurse with enough medication for the camper’s time at camp.
 You are required to provide a doctor's written order and information on any medication (prescription or O.T.C.) that your child may be taking during programs.
 All medication must be in its original container.
 When you sign your child into the program a designated instructor will sign in any medication and will carry it until needed by your child.
 When the program is over, be sure to sign out your child's medication.